cg110902/Creative-Materials/SOP.md

 ### 4.1 The Main Loop | 主循环

 ```
+Here is the English translation of the workflow:

 1. PARSE CAPSULE
    ↓
 2. PLAN CHAPTER (scene types, budgets, cool points)